KalUlin/CCNA-Cheat-Sheet/README.md

 | # clear ip nat translation {ip, \*} | Clear dynamic translations.
 Doesn't mess with SNAT!                             |
 | # debug ip nat [detailed]           |                                                                                 |

-Is the ACL correct?
-Is there a route to the address?
-Note: NAT Table entries are kept for 24h after the last use by default.

 ## DHCP Server